Artezio/formio-client/README.md

 ## Installation

-If you use docker for [ART-BPMS-REST], you do not need to do any additional setup.
-But in case of manual installation you need a NodeJs server:

 1. [Download](https://nodejs.org/) and install NodeJs server.
 To check if it is installed correctly run `node -v && npm -v`.

 1. Run `npm install -g jsdom jsdom-global formio.js`.